yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 ### Compressing the mesh

 As deletions occur, the mesh will become sparse.
 Most outward-facing routines (like `mesh->nVertices()`, or iterating over all elements) handle this internally.
-However, there are a few operations that require the mesh to be compressed, such as access elements by index, or converting `MeshData<T>.toVector()`.
+However, there are a few operations that require the mesh to be compressed, such as accessing elements by index, or converting `MeshData<T>.toVector()`.
 Furthermore, if many, many deletions have been performed, the mesh structure may be occupying significant extra memory.

 To compress the mesh, call `mesh->compress()`.
 The invalidation rules mentioned above apply to this operation, and `MeshData<>` containers will be automatically updated.